Join 10k+ rugged individualists

 Here is the secret of writing a great headline.
 Write 50 of them and pick the best one.
 Ouch.
 I have to admit in nearly 14 years of professional paid writing I've never taken this advice.
 But I am confident that it would work.
 I probably have written maybe a dozen attempts at something and sometimes when clients go, ‘We don't like the title, can you come up with another one?’
 I've probably sat there and gone, ‘try this one, try this one, try this one.’

-Donald Murray wrote this book, which by the way, of all the books I'm recommending, this I think is the best and most entertaining.
+Donald Murray wrote this book 'Writing to Deadlines', which by the way, of all the books I'm recommending, this I think is the best and most entertaining.
 It’s the most interesting and insightful.
 If you're interested in how journalism works, this book will tell you.
 And he's no slouch as a writer.
 He's got a Pulitzer Prize, so it's a well-written book in its own right.

 But this is his recommendation: write 50 leads and 50 headlines.